 Note: Drivers Education is strongly recommended for 8th grade students during the summer prior to their Freshman year.
 Business Essentials and Kansas History will be required courses in junior high.
 No dual credit is offered at Cheylin unless the course is offered from an accredited teacher hired from the college.
 TITLE I QUALIFIED TEACHERS Parents will be notified if their Title I student is taught by a teacher who is not highly qualified for a period of more than four consecutive weeks.
 Notification will be by written letter to the parent.
-PARENT ACCESS TO STUDENT ASSESSMENT SCORES Student Kansas Assessment Scores will be provided parents after the test results are made available.
+PARENT ACCESS TO STUDENT ASSESSMENT SCORES Student Kansas Assessment Scores will be provided to parents after the test results are made available.
 Parents may request copies of the test scores at any time by calling the office at; ES-785-734-2351 or the JH/HS-785-734-2341.
 PARENTS MAY REQUEST INFORMATION ON THE PROFESSIONAL QUALIFICATIONS OF THEIR TEACHER.
 Parents may request information regarding the professional qualifications of their child's teacher by contacting the Superintendent of schools at the district office at 785-734-2341.
-KANSAS BOARD OF REGENTS REQUIRED HIGH SCHOOL CURRICULUM - QUALIFIED ADMISSIONS Admissions Requirements: To qualify for admission to any of the six Kansas state universities, you must meet the following requirements: Complete the Qualified Admissions or Kansas Scholars curriculum with at least a 2.0 GPA and achieve one of the following: Achieve an ACT score of 21 or higher SAT score of 980 Graduate in the top one-third of your high school class and Achieve a 2.0 GPA or higher on any college credit taken in high school.
-Kansas Scholars Curriculum:

-Note: 1 unit = 1 year

-English - 4 units required

-At least one unit of English or language arts must be taken each year of high school.
-Courses taken in Journalism, Debate/Forensics, and/or Drama will not count.
-1/2 unit may be speech.

-Natural Science - 3 units required

-Three units including Biology, Chemistry and Physics.
+KANSAS BOARD OF REGENTS REQUIRED HIGH SCHOOL CURRICULUM - QUALIFIED ADMISSIONS Admissions Requirements: Under the new qualified admissions plan, ESU, FHSU, PSU and WSU would require a 21 ACT or higher and a 2.25 GPA, and KSU would require a 21 ACT and 3.25 GPA.
+KU's ACT and GPA requirements would remain the same.
+For the institutions, aside from KU, the pre-college curriculum in high school is being recommended but not required as a condition of admission Kansas Scholars Curriculum: (this curriculum is required to play college sports (D1 and D2) Note: 1 unit = 1 year English - 4 units required At least one unit of English or language arts must be taken each year of high school.
+Courses taken in Journalism, Debate/Forensics, and/or Drama will not count. /2 unit may be speech.
+Natural Science - 3 units required Three units including Biology, Chemistry and Physics.
 A fourth year of science is recommended.

-Math - 4 units required

-Four units include Algebra I, Algebra II, and Geometry and one unit of advanced mathematics such as Trigonometry or Calculus.
+Math - 4 units required Four units include Algebra I, Algebra II, and Geometry and one unit of advanced mathematics such as Trigonometry or Calculus.
 Completion of Algebra I in 8th grade is acceptable for the KS Scholars Curriculum, but not for Qualified Admissions.

-Social Science - 3 units required

-U.S. History, U.S. Government and World History & Geography.
+Social Science - 3 units required U.S. History, U.S. Government and World History & Geography.